Jaal-Yantra-Textiles/jyt-api/README.md

 Our platform provides a **no-code approach**, allowing even non-technical users to design and manage their textile operations.
 This empowers businesses to adapt to changes without needing to write complex code, enabling faster turnarounds and increased productivity.

+### Why We Built This
+There are many open-source applications available, but most of them either require a heavy learning curve or lack the manageability needed to fit the needs of textile businesses.
+Jaal Yantra Textiles was built to provide a domain-oriented solution that is easy to use, flexible, and efficient for managing textile operations.

+Key components include:

+1. **Social Auth API**: Simplify user onboarding with social authentication, making it easy for users to access the platform.
+2. **Organization-Based API**: Manage multiple organizations within the platform, providing structure for roles, permissions, and collaborative workspaces.

 ## Key Features

 ### 1. Production & Workflow Management